axellokrantz/ID1021-algorithms-and-datastructures/README.md

 ## Course contents
 Basic algorithm analysis:

-Simpler analysis with respect to the resource needs of algorithms in the form of time and memory.
+Simpler analysis with respect to the resource needs of algorithms in the form of time and memory.<br>
 Fundamental algorithms:

 * Simple numerical algorithms